Catalan Opening: 1.d4 Nf6 2.c4...... 5.Qa4+

 History and Notable Players

 It arises from the Catalan Opening: 1.d4 Nf6 2.c4...
 4.Bg2.
-Among the most prolific practitioners on the White side are Vassily Smyslov (16 games), Vladimirs Petrovs (9 games), Jesus Nogueiras Santiago (8 games).
-On the Black side, notable exponents include Paul Keres (6 games), Nikola Padevsky (5 games), Andrei Sokolov (5 games).
+Among the most prolific White practitioners are Vassily Smyslov (16 games), Vladimirs Petrovs (9 games), Jesus Nogueiras Santiago (8 games).
+Black-side regulars include Paul Keres (6 games), Nikola Padevsky (5 games), Andrei Sokolov (5 games).

 Main Lines and Variations